 Publications

-Corruption risks of the nuclear power plant investments: What can we expect in the case of Paks II?
+Corruption Risk of the Nuclear Power Plant Investments: What Can We Expect in the Case of Paks II?

 December 22, 2014

-In January 2014, the Hungarian Government announced that it reached an agreement with the government of Russia concerning constructing two new reactors to replace the current capacity at the Paks nuclear power plant.
+In January 2014, the Hungarian Government announced that it had reached an agreement with the Russian Government to construct two new reactors to replace the current capacity at the Paks nuclear power plant.
 Paks I is a Soviet-built plant that has been operational since 1983.
-It is the only nuclear power plant in the country and provides about 40% of Hungarian electricity consumption.
-With an estimated budget of 3-4 trillion Hungarian forint (9-13 billion euros), the read more
+It is the only nuclear power plant in the country and provides about 40% of Hungary’s electricity.
+With an estimated budget of 3-4 trillion Hungarian forint (9-13 billion euros), the project will be Hungary’s read more

-Mihály Fazekas presented at the International Corruption Hunters Alliance meeting organised by the World Bank in Washington DC.
+Mihály Fazekas presented at the International Corruption Hunters Alliance meeting organised by the World Bank in Washington, DC.
 This conference brought together heads and senior officials of corruption investigating bodies and prosecuting authorities, anti-corruption experts, academics, and representatives of international organizations from over 130 countries.
-His presentation was part of the panel on how to use data mining and ‘Big Data’ to better detect, investigate, and prevent corruption in financial flows, development aid, and government contracts. read more
+His presentation was part of the panel on how to use data mining and ‘Big Data’ to better detect, investigate, and read more

 CRCB-WP/2014:01